wearewiredin/wired-in-blog/_posts/2014-08-28-The Hardware Series Intro.md

 ![Scan Offices](https://d13yacurqjgara.cloudfront.net/users/17968/screenshots/593748/steve_jobs_quote_garrett_g.png)

 It turns out he had them custom made.
 And man do I want one.
 So, I have set out to have one custom made for myself.
-It seems to take a lot of research (we'll talk about this), but I there are indded many places that do acrylic signs with LED lighting.
+It seems to take a lot of research (we'll talk about this), and there are indeed many places that do acrylic signs with LED lighting.
 We've started with a couple basic prototypes.
 They look similar to Garrett's; after all he was the inspiration.

 Now, with a sign in my hands the potential is even more obvious.
 I want to make them wireless.
 I want to make them automatic.
 I want to make them broadcast to my team over the internet.
 And so now it's a real project, and (hopefully) a very real company.

-I am just as excited about using the product as I am about the experience of building the product.
+I am just as excited about using the sign (and app) as I am about the experience of building the product.
 We'll post updates here as they happen, hopefully once a week.
 We're publishing here long before we know the outcomes.
 Who knows where this road will take us, but for now we're planning on covering:

 * How we come up with the idea, and prove the concept
 * What we learn trying to get prototypes